Pippadi/bf8b/README.md

 Data to be cached is shifted in.
 Writing data whose address is not present in the cache results in the oldest data getting shifted out.
-When there is a hit on data, the hit data is shifted into the top, and all the data above it, are shifted.
+When there is a hit on a line, the hit data is shifted into the top, and all the data above it, is shifted.
 In other words, the hit data is shifted to the top of the shift register, its old position being overwritten while all the older cells remain untouched.
 It is the position of the data within the shift register that determines age.
 There are no separate bits spent on tracking age.

-Basic branch prediction and a D cache are future goals.